1. Overview

 One of the advantages of database abstraction layers, such as ORM (object-relational mapping) frameworks, is their ability to transparently cache data retrieved from the underlying store.
 This helps eliminate database-access costs for frequently accessed data.

 In this tutorial, we’ll explore Hibernate second-level cache.
-We’ll explain some basic concepts, and illustrate everything with simple examples.
+We’ll understand some basic concepts, and illustrate everything with simple examples.
 We’ll use JPA, and fall back to Hibernate native API only for those features that aren’t standardized in JPA.

 2. What Is a Second-Level Cache?

 As with most other fully-equipped ORM frameworks, Hibernate has the concept of a first-level cache.
-It’s a session scoped cache which ensures that each entity instance is loaded only once in the persistent context.
+It’s a session-scoped cache which ensures that each entity instance is loaded only once in the persistent context.

 Once the session is closed, the first-level cache is terminated as well.
 This is actually desirable, as it allows for concurrent sessions to work with entity instances in isolation from each other.

 Conversely, a second-level cache is SessionFactory-scoped, meaning it’s shared by all sessions created with the same session factory.
-When an entity instance is looked up by its id (either by application logic or by Hibernate internally, e.g. when it loads associations to that entity from other entities), and second-level caching is enabled for that entity, the following happens:
+When an entity instance is looked up by its id (either by application logic or by Hibernate internally, e.g., when it loads associations to that entity from other entities), and second-level caching is enabled for that entity, the following happens:

 - If an instance is already present in the first-level cache, it’s returned from there.